Choosing wine for dessert

 Baking spices like cinnamon, cloves and ginger add another intriguing element to desserts like apple pie, poached pears and pannetone.
 Because these desserts are usually very sweet as well as spicy, the best pairing is with a lush red dessert wine that has spent a bit of time in barrel to pick up its own spicy notes.
 Sugar in food can reduce the sweet impression of wine, so it’s a good time to break out your most syrupy bottles.

-Choosing wine for spiced desserts with dried fruit
+Wine for spiced desserts with dried fruit: Moscato Rosé

 For spiced desserts that are rich in dark fruits, we recommend Kurtatsch Ushas 2017 – a Moscato Rosé crafted from dried grapes.
 It has concentrated flavours of pomegranate, violet and marmalade but it’s the notes of mulled wine spice that will really complement spiced dessert.
 Serve with a warm mince pie during the run up to Christmas, or with gingery rhubarb crumble in summer.